jaedevgithub/theShoplyStore/README.md

 ## Features

 - Fully responsive.
-- Add items to your shopping cart.
+- Add and remove items to your shopping cart.
 - Search for items by name.
 - Filter items by category.
 - Home page with a carousel that highlight products.